tablexi/patternlab/README.md

 Because Pattern Lab is PHP based, you are required to have PHP 5.3+ installed on your system.

+You are also able to use HAML for your patterns.
+All `.haml` files will be rendered to Mustache files before the static site generation.

 ## Installation

 Add this line to your application's Gemfile: